If you’ve recently suffered from a toothache but then it suddenly went away, this can actually mean something potentially serious.

 Don’t assume that the sudden end to a mysterious toothache means you no longer have to worry about the tooth.

-“Oftentimes, someone may have a toothache for a period of time due to dental trauma, decay, previous dental work, etc.,” says Marco L. Tironi, DDS, with Rochester Advanced Dentistry in Rochester, MI.
+“Oftentimes, someone may have a toothache for a period of time due to dental trauma, decay, previous dental work, etc.,” says Marco L. Tironi, DDS, who practices dentistry in Rochester, MI.

 “This is usually caused by inflammation of the ‘dental pulp’ or nerve in the tooth,” continues Dr. Tironi.